sindhu110/portfolio-website/README.md

 - JavaScript

 ## 🔗 Live Demo
-Check out the live website: [Your GitHub Pages Link](https://sindhu110.github.io/portfolio-website/)
+Check out the live website: [https://sindhu110.github.io/portfolio-website/]

 ## 📂 How to Run the Project
 1. Clone the repository: